newjersey/navigator.business.nj.gov/content/src/fundings/new_jersey_clean_energy_loans.md

 sector: []
 publishStageArchive: ""
 ---
-NJ CELs is an $80 million co-lending program launched by the New Jersey Economic Development Authority (NJEDA) for clean energy projects and businesses in NJ. \
-NJEDA loans are between $250,000 and $10 million, for terms up to 25 years, with an interest rate of 3-5% below the financial institution's rate.
-A matching loan is required from a financial institution (minimum 1:1 match). \
-NJ CELs will unlock capital for small businesses, catalyze the deployment of clean energy in New Jersey, and support Minority-, Woman-, and Veteran-owned businesses to participate in the State’s energy transition.
+New Jersey Clean Energy Loans (NJ CELs) will unlock capital for small businesses, catalyze the deployment of clean energy in New Jersey, and support Minority-, Woman-, and Veteran-owned businesses to participate in the State’s energy transition.

 - - -